pearcmd.php的利用

 • Location: php.ini.

-• Function: When enabled, PHP will split the content after ?key=value in the URL using a space (+) and assign it to the global variable $_SERVER['argv'].
+• Function: When enabled, PHP will parse the content after ?key=value in the URL (Query String), splitting it by spaces (+), and assign it to the global variable $_SERVER['argv'].

 • Common Paths: